qcubed/qcubed/assets/css/README.md

 application could be placed here, as well.

-Finally, note that within EACH asset type (e.g. css, images, js and php), files in the _core subdirectory are intended to be part of Qcubed Core, and rules concerning the upgrading/modification for these files follows the same rules for Qcubed Core files everywhere else.
+Finally, note that within EACH asset type (e.g. css, images, js and php), files in the _core subdirectory are intended to be part of QCubed Core, and rules concerning the upgrading/modification for these files follows the same rules for QCubed Core files everywhere else.